denysdovhan/learnyoubash/exercises/arrays/problem.en.md

 Create a file named `arrays.bash`.

-Through positional parameters into your script will be passed few values.
-As you already know, all parameters which were passed into script are stored in `$*` and `$@` variables.
-These variables are nothing else than arrays.
+A few values will be passed into your script through positional parameters.
+As you already know, all parameters which were passed into the script are stored in `$*` and `$@` variables.
+These variables are none other than arrays.

-You should take slice of elements from the second to third (eventually two items).
-Save this elements to new array.
-Add to the beginning of array two new items `I` and `am`.
-Add to the ending of the array two items: `and` and fourth positional argument.
+You should take slice of elements consisting of the second to third items (eventually two items).
+Save these elements into a new array.
+Add to the beginning of the array two new items, `I` and `am`.
+Add to the end of the array two items: `and` and the fourth positional argument.

-Output all elements of array.
+Output all elements of the array.

 For example, if you run your script with these arguments: